Zo0med/Chat-webapp/README.md

 ## Overview

 ChatApp is a simple real-time chat application built as a fun project to explore new libraries and authentication processes, such as JWT authentication and secure password management.
-This repository contains the front-end implementation.

 ## Tech Stack